dfelinto/blender-manual/manual/editors/properties_editor.rst

 .. _bpy.ops.buttons.toggle_pin:

 Toggle Pin ID
-   By toggling on the pin icon to the right, Blender can be told to display in that editor only the currently shown data-block's properties, disregarding further selection changes.
+   By toggling on the pin icon to the right, Blender will display only the currently shown data-block's properties in that editor, disregarding further selection changes.
    Toggle off that pin to switch back to default behavior, showing active data-block's properties.